Gurpreet06/Wifi-Crack/README.md

 # Legal Notice

+## Disclaimer
+This script is provided for educational and informational purposes only.
+It is designed to promote understanding and knowledge of the subject matter.
+It is not intended to be used for illegal activities.

+The author and contributors of this script do not condone, promote, or endorse any form of illegal and/or unethical activity.
+The use of this script for any illegal activities is strictly prohibited.

+The author and contributors of this script assumes no responsibility or liability for any misuse of this script, or for any damages that may arise, directly or indirectly, from such misuse.

-This script is intended to be used on networks you own.
-Don't use this script maliciously.
-You are responsible for your own actions.
+The use of this script is at your own risk.
+If you choose to use this script, you agree to accept all legal and ethical responsibility for your actions.

+By using this script, you agree to this disclaimer and you waive any rights to hold the author of this script liable for any damage, harm, or legal issues caused by the misuse of this script.

+Remember, hacking is illegal.
+If you engage in any illegal activity, you are responsible for your actions.